muratk3n/thirdwave/en/tweets/2020/week2.md

 each domain and hit the execs with examples from their domain when they come to visit

-"The Dean, in his office, is receiving a delegation from a prominent firm, with the aim of promoting a partnership between the two institutions.
+"[Rant from Opt Prof, about how diff it is to sell his field] The Dean, in his office, is receiving a delegation from a prominent firm, with the aim of promoting a partnership between the two institutions.
 The goal is to pair a technical contact from the firm with a faculty member from the university...
 Once, when I was younger and more naive, I figured I might as well make the industrialist